VladimirAlexiev/soml/soml2puml/README.md

 - Change `svg` to `uml` to see the PlantUML editor

-SOML now includes keys at schema level (`diagram.full, diagram.overview`: see below) where you can put these URLs.
+SOML now includes keys at schema level (`diagram.full, diagram.overview`: see below) where you can store these URLs.

-I wanted to use perl module [UML::PlantUML::Encoder](https://metacpan.org/pod/UML::PlantUML::Encoder) in the script to print on STDERR the PlantUML Server URL of the diagram for inclusion in SOML.
+I wanted to use perl module [UML::PlantUML::Encoder](https://metacpan.org/pod/UML::PlantUML::Encoder) to compute the encoded URL.
-But due to [bug 148220](https://rt.cpan.org/Ticket/Display.html?id=148220) I now do this using PlantUML itself
+But due to [bug 148220](https://rt.cpan.org/Ticket/Display.html?id=148220), I now do this using PlantUML itself.

 Take a look at [Makefile](img/Makefile) for some examples:
 ```Makefile